fribbels/Fribbels-Epic-7-Optimizer/README.md

 * *Append data* will add the new gears to your existing gears.
 * *Overwrite data* will load in the new data, removing all previous items and heroes
+* *Merge data* will combine your new gear screenshots with your currently loaded gear while keeping your heroes' equipped gear and builds intact.

+If you want to wipe all your data and start clean with gear screenshots, use Overwrite.

 If you have new screenshot files to add to a save, use the Append option.

+If you already have a save, and you've screenshotted all your gear again, use Merge to replace old items with new items.

 ### Save/Load gear and heroes